bigey/ena-submit/README.md

-# A python script to generate XML files used to submit data to the European Nucleotide Archive (ENA) server
+# Scripts to generate XML files and to submit them to the European Nucleotide Archive (ENA) server

 Submissions to ENA can be made using programmatic submission service using `cURL`.
 Submissions of different types (STUDY, SAMPLE, EXPERIMENT, RUN) can be made using XML files.
 The script `generate_xml.py` is used to generate these files.
-Informations used to generate XML are extracted from a more convenient LibreOffice spreadsheet (ODS) template (`submission_spreadsheet_template.ods`).
+Informations used to generate XML are extracted from a more convenient LibreOffice spreadsheet (ODS) template (`spreadsheet_template.ods`).
+The XML receipt is further parsed using `parse-receipt.py` to extract accession numbers assigned by the service.

 We encourage you to read the [ENA training modules](http://ena-docs.readthedocs.io/en/latest/index.html).